theOtherLuke/nordlynx-router/README.md

 As of 2024-10-13:

   1- A new version of the monitor script has been written.
 I am currently testing it.
-This new version is much lighter, simpler, and more effective.
+This new version is much lighter, simpler, and more effective. *updated 2024-11-3*

   2- An actually functioning version of an install script is also in the works.
 The new version is almost a complete re-write.
 I'm working to make the process flow in a logical and efficient manner.

   3- Updated vesions of the config files have already been uploaded.
 Instead of lots of processing to filter and add/remove lines from a single universal config.yaml, I have opted for 3 separate versions to fit the 3 possibilities I have had success with in my setups.
 We would use one for each interface and each would simply be updated with 1 or 2 sed commands and be done.
 I may add a config-ap.yaml if I ever want to try making this a wifi access point as well.
 That would only be for specific use cases though, so would not likely be any time soon.
 I am a bit of a completist though, so I may do it just for completeness.
 We'll see.

+As of 2024-11-03:

+  1- Updated service and monitor script.

+  2- Install script seems to be ready for deb based systems.
+Testing on rpm systems now.

 ***Updated check-connection.sh has been uploaded*** There is no need to change the service file.
 Simply replace the old script with the new one and restart the service.